radostinpetrov/SATbot1.2/README.md

 2. <i>NLP models:</i> contains Jupyter notebooks for training and testing the emotion and empathy classifiers

 3. <i>SATbot:</i> contains the implementation files of the chatbot web app.
-Back-end and front-end can be run locally by following the README
+Back-end and front-end can be run locally by following the instructions in the README

 4. <i>Trial evaluation:</i> contains the human trial results and their analysis